-- For marketing communications that quote prices for advertised products, material information [for the purposes of rule 3.3] includes: - 3.4.1 the main characteristics of the product - 3.4.2 the identity (for example, a trading name) and geographical address of the marketer and any other trader on whose behalf the marketer is acting - 3.4.3 the price of the advertised product, including taxes, or, if the nature of the product is such that the price cannot be calculated in advance, the manner in which the price is calculated - 3.4.4 delivery charges - 3.4.5 the arrangements for payment, delivery, performance or complaint handling, if those differ from the arrangements that consumers are likely to reasonably expect - 3.4.6 that consumers have the right to withdraw or cancel, if they have that right (see rule 3.55). - 3.5 Marketing communications must not materially mislead by omitting the identity of the marketer.
+- 3.4.1 the main characteristics of the product - 3.4.2 the identity (for example, a trading name) and geographical address of the marketer and any other trader on whose behalf the marketer is acting - 3.4.3 the price of the advertised product, including taxes, or, if the nature of the product is such that the price cannot be calculated in advance, the manner in which the price is calculated - 3.4.4 delivery charges - 3.4.5 the arrangements for payment, delivery, performance or complaint handling, if those differ from the arrangements that consumers are likely to reasonably expect - that consumers have the right to withdraw or cancel, if they have that right (see rule 3.55). - 3.5 Marketing communications must not materially mislead by omitting the identity of the marketer.